The New South Wales Rugby League was formed on 8 August 1907 at a meeting at the Bateman’s Hotel in Sydney, New South Wales.

 The commitment to amateurism acted against working class involvement in sport.
 If a player was injured during a game, he was not paid for time off work to recuperate.
 Wages were low and an absence from work of more than a few days could also mean the loss of a job.

-A meeting in Huddersfield, West Yorkshire on 29 August that year between 21 clubs formed the Northern Rugby Football Union, or Northern Union.
+A meeting in Huddersfield, West Yorkshire on 29 August 1895 between 21 clubs formed the Northern Rugby Football Union, or Northern Union.

 Rugby in Australia